 SDA's Small, Minority and Woman-owned Business Enterprises Contractor Training Program

 The New Jersey Schools Development Authority (SDA) remains committed to increasing the active involvement of small, minority and women-owned business enterprises in the State's school construction program.
-Since 2011, the SDA has proudly conducted a dedicated, in-house, SMWBE Contractor Training Program.
-This program is designed to assist and promote small business entities throughout the State of New Jersey.
+The SDA proudly conducts a dedicated, in-house, SMWBE Contractor Training Program designed to assist and promote small business entities throughout the State of New Jersey.

 The goal of the SDA SMWBE Contractor Training Program is to develop, strengthen, and expand the working relationships of small business firms established within New Jersey.